International Childhood Cancer Day

 The Target Goal of the WHO Global Childhood Cancer Initiative is to eliminate all pain and suffering of children fighting cancer and achieve at least 60% survival for all children diagnosed with cancer around the world by 2030.

-This is in accordance with the UN Rights of the Child which states:
+The UN Rights of the Child states: